leifg/morfo/README.md

 end

 morfer = Morfo::Builder.new([
-  { field: :title, from: :title, transformed: "%{title} and Zombies" }, ])
+  { field: :title, from: :title, transformed: "%{value} and Zombies" }, ])

 morfer.morf([